 Ellie’s Hats mission is to brighten the day of a child who is battling cancer.
 We do this by sending a package of hats and other items for the child battling cancer and their siblings.
 We include hats for the siblings too because often they feel left out.
 We have sent over 1,300 special packages to children across the country.
-For families in northern Virginia, which is where we are located, we are able to do more than send them hats.
-We do whatever we can do to make these kids’ days a little brighter and we help the families in other ways.
+For families in Northern Virginia, which is where we are located, we are able to do more than send them hats.
+We provide financial support and do whatever we can do to make these kids’ days a little brighter and we help the families in other ways.

 - We have donated $1,000’s worth of gift cards and checks